grea09/color/doc/heart.md

 [^agenda]: An agenda is a flaw container used for the flaw selection of POCL.

-*Example*: Adding the action $pour(water, cup)$ causes a related subgoal for each of the preconditions of the action which are: the cup and the water must be taken and water must not already be in the cup.
+*Example:* Adding the action $pour(water, cup)$ causes a related subgoal for each of the preconditions of the action which are: the cup and the water must be taken and water must not already be in the cup.

 In @alg:pocl we present a generic version of POCL inspired by Ghallab _et al._ [-@ghallab_automated_2004, section 5.4.2].